facudualde/facudualde/README.md

 ### Computer Science student, Game and App developer

 I'm a person that enjoys facing new and challenging projects, in order to learn something new.
 I've developed a videogame in 2016, and another one in 2017.
-I've also published and android app in 2021.

-🔭 I'm currently working on a Javascript library which, with the use of Aframe.js and Handsfree.js, users will be able to grab objects floating around them with just their hands, bringing AR to browsers.
+I've also published and android app in 2021 and an augmented reality Javascript library which, with the use of Aframe.js and Handsfree.js, users can visualize, grab and handle objects floating around them them with their bare hands without markers.

 🌱 I'm currently learning React Native and Crypto.